 In some matings, the male dog withdraws before locking occurs.
 If this happens, it is referred to as a slip mating.
 Can your female dog get pregnant if a slip mating occurs, that is, the male dog does not “lock” to her?

-When dogs mate there are three phases, the final phase is unique to their mating process.
+When dogs mate there are three phases, the final phase being unique to their mating process.

 If the male dog withdraws before the enlargement or knot forms on his penis, the breeding is referred to as a slip mating.
 This may occur because the female, or male, move prior to the formation of a knot on the male's penis.
 When a slip mating occurs, ejaculate that would be released into the female in the third phase of mating does not occur and some leakage of 2nd phase ejaculate may occur.
 This can result in a lower fertility rate with incidence of slip mating, however, pregnancy is still possible.

 How to treat my dog's mating without locking?

 When a slip mating occurs, that is a mating without a tie, many pet owners are tempted to take the female dog to another male dog and try another breeding.
 This should not be attempted, and is against American Kennel Club Rules.
 If you want to be able to register your puppies, you should not proceed this way.
 Since pregnancy may have occurred with slip mating, breeding to another male dog can result in pregnancy from the second male as well as the first.
 Female dogs can produce puppies in one litter from two different sires.
 Because there would be no way to determine which male dog sired which puppies, an accurate record of the breeding would not be possible.